Bennett Alphonso

 IMPORTANT READ BEFORE Make your Grafting Request Order

-A grafting request is an order for us to produce the specific tree that we don't currently have available in stock.
+A Pre-Order Grafting Request is an order for us to produce the specific tree that we don't currently have available in stock.
 We must graft the tree and then it must go through a multi-month process to heal and grow.
 Only Once the small tree has completed two flushes of growth since it was grafted do we consider it ready to leave our nursery.

 Among many Indian mango introductions made during the early 20th century, Bennett's Alphonso was one of the few found to actually perform satisfactorily in south Florida.
-Nonetheless, it did not receive widespread propagation and has been essentially relegated only to the major germplasm collections in Dade county for many decades.
+Nonetheless, it did not receive widespread propagation and has been essentially relegated only to the major germplasm collections in Miami-Dade county for many decades.

 Flavor: Indian-Alphonso